pepab0t/cli-indexer/readme.md

 # output: bar baz
 ```
 This way, `content` contains what was printed.

+## Limitations
+App is not restricted to specific max directory size (in bytes), so it's highly recommended not to index large directories (like `~/Documents`).
+In case of searching through large dirs, prefer runtime searching that completely runs using iterators and runtime memory is not influenced by size of the target.

 ## Possible improvements
 - use some CLI library for better, smarter and prettier implementation of CLI applications (such as [Typer](https://typer.tiangolo.com/))